-Chocolate - whether you like it fresh from the wrapper or disguised in muffins or mousse - has an undeservedly bad reputation as a cause of acne.
+Chocolate - whether it's in the shape of an Easter egg, straight from the wrapper or disguised in muffins or mousse - has an undeservedly bad reputation as a cause of acne.
 However the evidence still appears mixed when deciding if it really is bad for our skin.

 All About Acne co-chair Dr JoAnn See said there is growing evidence of some links between diet and acne but surprisingly, chocolate isn’t high on the naughty list yet.